paytm/Paytm_Payments_iOS_Sample_Apps/README.md

 # Steps to configure via PODS
 1. Pod init in the project Directory.
 It will create a Podfile.
-2. Add source 'https://github.com/Paytm-Payments/Paytm_iOS_App_Kit.git' at the top of the podfile
+2. Add source 'https://github.com/Paytm-Payments/Paytm_iOS_App_Kit.git' source 'https://github.com/CocoaPods/Specs.git' at the top of the podfile
 3. Add pod 'Paytm-Payments' in the pod file.
 4. Save and run pod install in the terminal
 5. Open xcorkspace